Allen Jones (artist): Recent exhibitions and holdings (2000s)

 Jones continued his artistic activity into the 2000s, and among other projects he incorporated leatherwork by Whitaker Malem.
 In recent years, Jones has increasingly become known for his large steel sculptures, many of which are abstract in nature and feature intertwining figures.
 A number of them were displayed in an outdoor exhibit in May 2015 at the Art in the Park event held by Lake Zurich.
 His work is also included in a number of public and private art collections; three of his paintings are in the collection of the Centro de Arte Moderna of the Gulbenkian Foundation in Lisbon, and he has pieces in the Ingram Collection of Modern British Art.

 In 2007, he was awarded an honorary Doctorate of Arts from Southampton Solent University.
 He has had solo exhibitions at the Wetterling Teo Gallery in Stockholm and the Serge Sorokko Gallery.
 His works featured in the Pop Art Portraits show at the National Portrait Gallery in London, and had a dedicated room of watercolours, drawing and paintings at the Tate Britain.
 In 2008, he was given a dedicated watercolour room at the Royal Academy of Arts.
+A large scale, 5-piece sculpture was completed and commissioned at Chatsworth in Derbyshire in 2008, as well as two suspended pieces have been installed at Allen & Overy headquarters in Spitalfields.
 In April 2013, his work was included in a major exhibition at the National Museum of Wales in Cardiff, titled Pop and Abstract, alongside work by artists like Peter Blake and Bridget Riley.
 A parody of Jones Chair sculpture was part of a collection exhibited under the name Allen Jones Remake at the Venus Over Manhattan Gallery in New York in 2013.
 An example of Jones' 1969 Chair sculpture (as well as over fifty other works) remains at the Tate, which was acquired in 2014.
 In November 2014, a retrospective on Jones opened at the Royal Academy of Arts, running until January 2015 in London.